Overview of Health Services

 Student Health Services makes available emergency contraception, provides comprehensive contraception options and confidential pregnancy testing to women students.

-LGBTQ health care concerns, as with all individual visits to the health center, are treated with confidential sensitivity.
+LGBTQIA health care concerns, as with all individual visits to the health center, are treated with confidential sensitivity and respect.

-Health Services offers complementary acupuncture as an effective, safe, and natural form of health care.
-Acupuncture can help with stress, insomnia, fatigue, headaches, depression, allergies, menstrual cramps, addictions, weight loss, neck and back problems, and other aches and pains.
+The Student Health Center offers acupuncture as an effective, safe, and natural form of health care.
+Acupuncture can help with stress, insomnia, fatigue, headaches, depression, allergies, menstrual cramps, addictions, weight loss, neck and back problems, and other aches and pains. $65/session, covered fully by our United Health Student Resources plan (for students with the schools health insurance).
+Students can make their appointment with Sharon Jennings- Rojas, our contracted acupuncturist, by emailing firstname.lastname@example.org.

-All full time Goucher students, residential and commuting, may use Student Health Services.
+All full time Goucher students, residential and commuting, may utilize the Student Health Center.
+Students may have unlimited office visits (sick visits) at no cost.

 Payment may be made at the time of service by cash, check or student One Card.